If you have a baby, you know how soft and smooth their skin can be. You probably also know how prone it can be to

 - Prevention of diaper rash: Diaper creams form a barrier between your baby’s skin and potential irritants, including moisture, excrement, acids from foods, and chemicals in their diapers.

-- Treatment of diaper rash: If an outbreak has already occurred, diaper cream may be used to heal it.
+- Treatment of diaper rash: If an outbreak has already occurred, you may use diaper cream to heal it.
 Many products contain ingredients that soothe and moisturize the skin, offer a moisture barrier to allow the skin to heal without further irritation, and (if you’re using a specific medicated product for this purpose) kill yeast and treat yeast-based rashes.